wp-plugins/wp-live-chat-support/readme.txt

 = Pro add-on =
+* Initiate chats with online visitors
 * Chat to more than one visitor at a time
-* Initiate chat's with online visitors
 * Access historical chat records
 * Set up your user profile
 * Add your company logo to the chat window